"The future belongs to those who believe in the beauty of their dreams." Eleanor Roosevelt (1884-1962)

 Drug dealing, money stealing globalization blues.

-They say forget your suspicions;
+They say forget

 Work in sweatshop conditions.